How to Replace Redux with React Hooks and the Context API — SitePoint

 error.
 As a challenge, you can progress this app further to make use of them.
 For example, you can implement a fake delay, and cause the presentation components to display a loading status.
 You can also take it much further and access a real remote API.
 This is where the

-error state variable can come handy in displaying error messages.
+error state variable can be useful in displaying error messages.

 The only question you may want to ask yourself now: is Redux necessary for future projects?
-One disadvantage that I’ve seen with this technique is that you can’t use the Redux DevTool Addon to debug your application state.
+One disadvantage that I’ve seen with this technique is that you can’t use the Redux DevTool extension to debug your application state.
 However, this might change in the future with the development of a new tool.
-Obviously as a developer, you will still need to learn Redux in order to maintain legacy projects.
-If you are starting a new project, you will need to ask yourself and your team if using a state management library is really necessary for your case.
+Obviously, as a developer, you will still need to learn Redux in order to maintain legacy projects.
+But if you are starting a new project, you will need to ask yourself and your team if using a third-party state management library is really necessary for your case.